 Phasing out course - prior to 31 December 2014

-The double degree Bachelor of Engineering (Biomedical), Master of Engineering (Biomedical) requires five years of full-time study (or the equivalent part-time).
+The Bachelor of Engineering (Mechanical), Master of Engineering (Biomedical) requires five years of full-time study (or the equivalent part-time).

 The course is offered by the School of Computer Science, Engineering and Mathematics, within the Faculty of Science and Engineering.